blorente/naylang-documentation/src/modular_visitor_pattern.md

 Assuming the previous mechanisms are in place to handle state, the only capability required from the debugger is to be able to **block the evaluation** of the AST at the points where it is required (e.g. by a breakpoint).
 As previously described this can only happen in _stoppable_ nodes, and therefore only the processing of those nodes need to be modified.
 For this example, assume that only `VariableDeclaration` and `ConstantDeclaration` nodes are stoppable, and that we need to add processing **both at the beginning and at the end** of the node evaluation to handle changing debug states.

 To implement this, it is sufficient to override the methods that process those nodes, and to insert the calls to the debug state handlers before and after the call to the parent class.
-Every other processing would follow it's flow as normal.
+Every other processing would follow its flow as normal.

 ```c++
 class DebugEvaluator : public ExecutionEvaluator {